vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 Management should continue investing in **Germany, Hardware, and Direct Sales** because these are the strongest revenue drivers.
 However, expansion should be linked to margin quality and cash collection performance.

-A practical rule is to increase sales and marketing budget for a segment only when it meets three conditions: revenue is growing, gross margin is stable or improving, and overdue AR remains below the company’s risk threshold.
+A practical rule is to increase sales and marketing budget for a segment only when it meets three conditions: revenue is growing, gross margin is stable or improving, and late-payment exposure remains below the company’s risk threshold.
 If a segment generates high revenue but also requires heavy discounting or creates overdue receivables, management should avoid scaling it too aggressively.

 ### 8.2 Introduce a controlled discount approval policy